Gachuka/productivity.idle-popup/README.md

 ### Using Local/Remote Database

 Navigate to *./src/utilities/utilities.js*, uncomment the line of code with the wanted API_URL and leave the other one commented.

+PORT_NUMBER should be the same as port used for Productivity.idle-api

 - Using local database
 ```